10 Marathon Tips For Beginners: How To Train For A Successful Race

 #7: Get The Right Running Shoes

-A comfortable running outfit, a fancy GPS watch, and a fun visor are all great additions to your marathon gear.
-However, there is one piece of equipment that must fit to perfection.
+A comfortable running outfit, a fancy GPS watch, and a fun visor are great additions to your marathon gear.
+However, one piece of equipment must fit perfectly for those long distance runs.ย

 Your running shoes.

-Choosing the perfect pair of running shoes can sometimes be overwhelming as you look at the walls and walls of options.
+Choosing the perfect pair of running shoes can sometimes be overwhelming, as so many options exist.

 Before you head out to make one of the most important purchases of your marathon, do some research beforehand about how running shoes should fit, what to look for, and what to avoid.